 Irving is headstrong which helps him be the closer that he is.
-But during crunch time, it’s hard for either of the two to decide who should have the ball and who should shoot it.
-As a passer, James willingly gives up the ball to Irving if he’s open.
-However, the ball doesn’t always go to James at the end of games because Irving decides to take over instead.
-Sometimes it’s good, sometimes it’s horrible.
-That’s why the two stars are better of playing for different teams now.
+But during crunch time, it was hard for either of the two to decide who should have the ball and who should shoot it.
+As a passer, LeBron James willingly gave up the ball to Irving if he was open.
+However, the ball didn’t always go to James at the end of games because Irving decided to take over instead.
+Sometimes it worked out, sometimes it didn’t.
+That’s why the two stars are better off playing for different teams now.

 9. J.R.
 Smith